-All pupils at the school are expected to wear a uniform, we have purposefully chosen a simple and cost effective approach to this to enable all pupils to be able to wear it.
-The uniform consists of a white polo shirt and a plain royal blue sweatshirt, hoody or fleece.
+All pupils at the school are expected to wear a uniform.
+We have purposefully chosen a simple and cost effective approach to this to enable all pupils to be able to wear it.
+The uniform consists of a white polo shirt and a plain royal blue sweatshirt, hoody or fleece (Year 11 pupils can wear Navy Blue rather than Royal Blue).
+The items should be plain and not have logos or designs.
 Pupils can wear any trousers as long as they are clean and appropriate.
-All pupils will be expected to wear the uniform.
+All pupils are expected to wear the uniform.
 Pupils who do not wear uniform will not be allowed on visits out of school.
 There will be rewards and incentives for those pupils who do wear their uniform.

-To support parents in providing the uniform we have been able to purchase items at trade price, we can sell these on to parents at cost price with no profit for the school.
+The school has decided to use some Pupil Premium funding to provide all pupils with two polo shirts and two hoodies at the start of the Autumn Term, this ensures that all pupils have the correct uniform to start the school year.
+To support parents in providing additional uniform we have been able to purchase items at trade price, we can sell these on to parents at cost price with no profit for the school.
 If you would like to buy the items through school please contact the school for current prices.
 There is no need to buy through the school if you can find appropriate items elsewhere.

 Pupils should wear sensible shoes/trainers.
 Espadrilles, sandals, steel toe capped boots, wellingtons, etc. are not suitable for everyday wear although these types of footwear may be appropriate whilst pupils are engages in specific activities, eg sandals on a trip to the beach, wellingtons when gardening.